Criminal Defense Lawyers Defending Individuals Accused of a Restraining Order Violation

 In order for an individual to be charged with violation of a restraining order, the prosecutor must prove the following elements of the crime:

-• The defendant had the ability to follow the terms of the restraining order.
+- The defendant could follow the terms of the restraining order.

 A very common example of a Los Angeles restraining order violation occurs at a criminal court arraignment for a domestic violence case.

 The judge orders the husband to stay away from his wife.
 He is provided with a written copy of the restraining order.
-In order to comply, he moves in with a member of his family.
+To comply, he moves in with a member of his family.

 In this example, he could be prosecuted for violating the restraining order even though he was not convicted of domestic violence and invited back to his home.
 Penal Code 29825 PC defines the crime of firearm possession in violation of a court order.